-In the Figure, there is a VPC whose VPI value is 0 before the translation in the VP cross-connect, extending from the CEQ to the VP-VC switch.
+In Figure B.1, there is a VPC whose VPI value is 0 before the translation in the VP cross-connect, extending from the CEQ to the VP-VC switch.
 It contains meta-signalling and signalling VCCs for user-to-network access as well as VCCs carrying user information.